iamhsa/pkenv/README.md

 ```

 ## .packer-version
-If you put `.packer-version` file on your project root, pkenv detects it and use the version written in it.
+If you put `.packer-version` file on your project root, or in your home directory, pkenv detects it and use the version written in it.
+If the version is `latest` or `latest:<regex>`, the latest matching version currently installed will be selected.

 ```sh
 $ cat .packer-version